NourhanEssam/graduation-project/README.md

 ### Getting Started:

-1- Connect the BeagleBone to the Laptop using the usb cable 2- Open the start.htm file and follow the instructions 3- If you faced a problem installing the drivers follow these instructions and then try installing it again: https://www.element14.com/community/community/designcenter/single-board-computers/next-gen_beaglebone/blog/2016/11/14/beagle-bone-black-window-10-driver-fix
+1- Connect the BeagleBone to the Laptop using the usb cable

+2- Open the start.htm file and follow the instructions

+3- If you are having a problem installing the drivers follow these instructions and then try installing it again: https://www.element14.com/community/community/designcenter/single-board-computers/next-gen_beaglebone/blog/2016/11/14/beagle-bone-black-window-10-driver-fix

 ### For network sharing through Laptop: